 Telltale Sign#3: Your supplier knowingly arranges inspection based on false information

-A common example of false information occurs when you or a third-party schedule inspection for a certain date, only to arrive at the factory and find the product isn’t ready for inspection.
+A common example of false information occurs when you or a third-party quality control company schedule inspection for a certain date, only to arrive at the factory and find the product isn’t ready for inspection.
 The supplier booked the inspection knowing the factory would not be ready.
 This is generally done in an attempt to avoid the inspection process and is a HUGE red flag which indicates you need to inspect the order before shipping.
 If this happens repeatedly, then you run serious risk as an importer.

 Telltale Sign #4: You’re told the inspection company did a bad job.
 However, your supplier can’t provide any specific details explaining what it really means.

 It is common practice for suppliers to call inspectors incompetent or question their integrity.
 In most cases, you’ll find this coincides with an inspection report outlining a long list of quality issues.
 The only thing which might be more frustrating than a failed inspection report is to hear the inspector didn’t know what he was doing or that he asked for money in exchange for going easy on the factory.
 If the factory is light on details, then your supplier is probably just trying to draw your attention away from the real issues.
 Insist the factory make future complaints by phone while the inspector is still on-site.
 This is the only way to really investigate the issue.